petrovgp/esp32c3-smart-board/README.md

 A compact, battery-powered ESP32-C3 development board designed in **KiCad 9**, integrating power management, motion sensing, and display support in a small form factor.
 Ideal for low-power IoT or wearable applications.

+## 🏢 Sponser of today's project - PCBWay!

+A huge thank you to PCBWay for sponsoring this project!

+PCBWay provided high-quality PCB fabrication and assembly support, helping bring the hardware from prototype to reality.
+Their fast turnaround times, excellent communication, and reliable manufacturing made a big difference in the development process.

+If you're looking for PCB manufacturing, assembly, CNC, or 3D-printing services, check out PCBWay **[here!](https://www.pcbway.com)**

+Production files for this project were created using PCBWay KiCAD plugin and they can be used in PCBWay PCB and PCBA services right away!

+Thanks again to PCBWay for supporting open-source hardware projects!

 ## 📸 Board design
 ![alt text](https://github.com/petrovgp/esp32c3-smart-board/blob/main/images/esp32c3-smart-board-front.jpg?raw=true)
 ![alt text](https://github.com/petrovgp/esp32c3-smart-board/blob/main/images/esp32c3-smart-board-back.jpg?raw=true)